Se habla español

 1. Tire Size and Compatibility

-• Vehicle Specifications: Check your vehicle’s owner’s manual or the tire placard on the driver’s door jamb for the recommended tire size and type.
+• Vehicle Specifications: For the recommended tire size and type, check your vehicle’s owner’s manual or the tire placard on the driver’s door jamb.

-• Aspect Ratio and Width: Pay attention to the aspect ratio (profile) and width of the tires, as they impact handling and comfort.
+• Aspect Ratio and Width: Pay attention to the tires’ aspect ratio (profile) and width, as they impact handling and comfort.

 • Load Index and Speed Rating: Confirm that the snow tires meet or exceed your vehicle’s load index and speed rating requirements.